Claudia Lawrence

 Image 6: an example of a Samsung SGH-D900 phone

-Later that afternoon, a neighbour saw Claudia posting a letter before returning home.
 During the evening, she spoke to her father on the phone at around 8pm.
 She sent a text message from her mobile - the last message which would be sent from her phone - at 8:23pm, and then called to speak to her mum.
 Both mother and daughter were watching the program Location, Location, Location which was about properties in nearby Harrogate.
 They spoke about the program and chatted for a period of time, making arrangements for the upcoming Mother's Day at the end of March.
 Joan Lawrence would describe her daughter as sounding relaxed, and the conversation as being completely normal.

-When 6am on Thursday 19th March came around, Claudia had still not arrived for work - something which was unheard of.
+When 6am on Thursday 19th March came around, Claudia had not arrived for work, something which was unheard of.
 She was punctual and reliable, and her absence was a cause of concern for her work colleagues.
 Her manager attempted to contact her on her mobile phone and although it rang, it ultimately went to voicemail.
 Claudia didn't appear or contact her employer at all that day, but her manager didn't follow up on this by attempting to speak to her next of kin or emergency contact.
 The reason for this is unknown.

 Peter Lawrence contacted Goodricke College and spoke to Claudia's manager, who informed him that Claudia had not turned up to work that morning (20th March), but also hadn't arrived for her shift the previous day.
 Peter Lawrence went round to Claudia's property and let himself in using a spare key.
 There was no sign of his daughter, and the property looked undisturbed, with the bed made and unwashed dishes in the sink.
 Although her handbag - containing purse, bankcards and passport - was found in the property, her Karrimor backpack containing her chef's whites was missing, as was a pair of hair straighteners and her mobile phone.
 This gave Peter the impression that she had eaten breakfast, left the dishes in the sink, and headed to work - most likely on the 19th March - but she had never arrived and hadn't returned home.